Withdrawal Strategies7 min read

 • You can use your younger spouse's age to reduce minimums permanently

-• Early RRSP drawdown before 72 is the most effective way to control future minimums
+• Early RRSP drawdown before 72 can help control future minimums

 • RRIF income qualifies for pension splitting and the pension income credit after 65